-Allison Chock, Chief Investment Officer - United States, oversees Omni Bridgeway’s investment management and due diligence processes across its four US offices.
+Allison Chock, Chief Investment Officer - United States, oversees all aspects of Omni Bridgeway’s investment management, due diligence processes and operations in the United States.

 Allison assumed this role in 2017, after serving for almost four years as an Investment Manager and head of Omni Bridgeway's Los Angeles office.